 It is important to study the “Right of Public Access” act allowing you to park in the nature under certain conditions.

 Outdoor cooking and open fires

-During the 2018 dry summer, there were fire restrictions in almost all provinces and municipalities in Sweden.
+During dry summers, there might be fire restrictions in almost all provinces and municipalities in Sweden.
 Some of these restrictions are still valid in some regions due to the dry grass and vegetation in the meadows and forests.

 Many resorts on Go Nature Trip have their own safe outdoor cooking facilities or they offer other ways to enjoy outdoor cooking life.
 The rescue services, however, advise against all kinds of fire when there is a extreme drought.